cassidybargell/election_analytics/posts/final_prediction.md

 * **Polling**: Historical Republican two-party popular vote share versus state polling averages one week out or less from the election.
 (1972-2016) Poll averages from 10/29/20 were used to make a prediction for 2020.

-* **Demographics**: Historical Republican two-party popular vote share versus percentage of white people in the state.(1992-2016) White percentage by state in 2018 was used in the prediction for 2020.
+* **Demographics**: Historical Republican two-party popular vote share versus percentage of white people in the state.(1992-2016) White percentage by state in 2018 was used in the 2020 prediction.

 * **Unemployment Rates**: Historical Republican two-party popular vote share versus state unemployment rates from Q2 of the election year.
 (1976-2016) 2020 Q2 state unemployment rates were used for the 2020 prediction.